For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You can apply for the scheme if the value of your savings, investments or property doesn't exceed £16,000.
 And, depending on your circumstances, you can apply for full help with NHS prescription costs (HC2 certificate) or partial help (HC3 certificate).

-If you're on a very low (or non-existent) income, then you'll likely qualify for one of the certificates, meaning you'll be able to get free or discounted prescriptions, dental costs, eye care costs, healthcare travel costs and wigs/fabric support.
+If you're on a very low (or non-existent) income, then you'll likely qualify for one of the certificates.
+With these, you can get free or discounted prescriptions, dental costs, eye care costs, healthcare travel costs and wigs/fabric support.

 To apply you have to fill out an HC1 form.
 It's quite lengthy but will be worth it if you're eligible for the certificates.
 Any money from Student Loans (that's Maintenance Loans, not your Tuition Fee Loans which go directly to your university), your parents and part-time work all count, so be honest here!